 Bike for peace is a Norwegian-based peace organization that works to organize peace rides on bicycles all over the world.
-We collaborate with various peace organizations, schools and universities to promote and focus on the work in the fight against nuclear weapons.
+We collaborate with various peace organizations, schools and universities to promote and focus on the education of peace, non-violence, conflict resolution and the fight against nuclear weapons.

 Bike for peace also creates an understanding of the national and global consequences of the actions of individuals, communities and campaigns.
 The first campaign was carried out in 1978 in Northern Ireland.
 Bike for peace works for peace and our common environment, across regions and nations, languages and cultures.